pandas DataFrames

 Subsetting DataFrames with Indices

-To access specific elements of a DataFrame using numerical indexing, we can use the iloc method, which stands for “integer location”.
+We can use the iloc method (which stands for “integer location”) to access specific elements of a DataFrame by using numerical indexing.
 This method allows us to access rows and columns by their indices.

-1. To extract it, just like with arrays, we give the name of the dataframe that we want to extract from, followed by the square brackets (metadata.iloc[ ]).
+1. To extract it we first use the name of the dataframe that we want to extract from, followed by the iloc method with square brackets (metadata.iloc[ ]).

-2. Now inside the square brackets we give the coordinates or indices for the rows in which the value(s) are present, followed by a comma, then the coordinates or indices for the columns in which the value(s) are present (metadata.iloc[rows, columns]).
+2. Inside the square brackets we add the coordinates or indices for the rows in which the value(s) are present, then followed by a comma, and then the coordinates or indices for the columns in which the value(s) are present (metadata.iloc[rows, columns]).

-We know the wild type value is in the first row if we count from the top, so we put a one, then a comma.
-The wild type value is also in the first column, counting from left to right, so we put a one in the columns space too.
+We know the wild type value is in the first row if we count from the top, so we put a zero followed by a comma.
+The wild type value is also in the first column (counting from left to right as usual), so we put a zero in the columns space too.

 # Extract the value in the first row and first column